 Project Co-Investigator

 Project funded by the ESRC Impact Acceleration Grant that brought together youth, teachers, practitioners, and artists to learn about plant heritage and climate just agricultural systems.
-The main aims were to develop teaching materials that provided both historical and cultural knowledge about food systems in Jamaica, as well as practical activities and healthier recipes for a climate just word.
+It developed teaching materials offering historical and cultural knowledge about food systems in Jamaica, as well as practical activities and healthier recipes for a climate-just world.
+I developed science communication materials and digital garden tour to support learning and public understanding of Caribbean food heritage and climate resilience, through the curation of plant stories, community histories, and food geographies.

 Power, Agriculture, and Land at the Margins: Exploring Papua New Guinea’s Rural Development Strategy